btwiuse/k0s/README.md

     kuber is not kube-apiserver,

-    and k0s is not k8s.
+    so k0s is not k8s.

 The name __Kubernot__ is inspired by [many](#credits).